TokenMarketNet/smart-contracts/README.rst

 * **Reusable**: The contract code is modularized and reusable across different projects, all variables are parametrized and there are no hardcoded values or magic numbers

+* **Refund**: Built-in refund and minimum funding goal protect investors

+* **Migration**: Token holders can opt in to a new version of the token contract in the case the token owner wants to add more functionality to their token

 * **Reissuance**: There can be multiple crowdsales for the same token (pre-ICO, ICO, etc.)

 * **Emergency stop**: To try to save the situation in the case we found an issue in the contract post-deploy